Pinzauti/Pinzauti/README.md

 <a href='https://stackoverflow.com/users/11508156/francesco-pinzauti'><img alt="stackoverflow" src="https://raw.githubusercontent.com/Pinzauti/Pinzauti/master/img/stack-overflow.png" height='32px'/></a>

-I am a computer science student on the brink of completing my MSc degree.
+I am a computer science student on the brink of finishing my MSc degree.

 I completed my undergraduate studies in physics and I am currently doing an internship as a software engineer at Amazon.